ktvoelker/robin/README.md

 The default command is _build_.

-Note: the _current project_ is assumed to be the root of the git working copy which contains the current directory.  definition.
+Note: the _current project_ is assumed to be the root of the git working copy which contains the current directory.

 ## Vim integration